Pegasust/lexicographically-ordered-number-sequence/README.md

 [8, 18, 11, 15, 5, 4, 14, 9, 19, 1, 7, 17, 6, 16, 10, ?, ?, ?, ?, ?].

-Ofcourse, as much of a lover of mathematics and computer science as I am, I tried to decipher this number sequence, but we lost.
+Of course, as much of a lover of mathematics and computer science as I am, I tried to decipher this number sequence, but we lost.
 The host even hinted "think of the numbers as word".
 The first thing I thought was let 'a' be 0 or 1, the number would form a string to be completed because this number sequence doesn't have room for more (... symbol at the end).

 But nope, how wrong was I.

-Turns out, the sequence is actually poorly defined, given such number sequence, one could either provide at least two solution, depending on the range of the sequence:
+Turns out, the sequence is actually poorly defined, given such number sequence, one could either provide at least two solutions, depending on the range of the sequence:
  - 13, 3, 12, 20, 2 (1 to 20)

  - 13, 3, 12, 2, 0 (0 to 19)